CONUS COLA Calculator

 CONUS COLA is authorized for locations where the cost of goods and services exceeds the national average by a threshold defined by DTMO.
 The qualifying areas are predominantly in California (Bay Area, Monterey, Los Angeles, San Diego, and surrounding counties), the Northeast (New York City metro, Boston, and Connecticut), and the National Capital Region.

 Most CONUS duty stations do not qualify — CONUS COLA is a relatively narrow entitlement compared to BAH.
-Members stationed at installations like Fort Liberty (Fayetteville, NC), Fort Cavazos (Killeen, TX), or most Midwest and Southeast installations do not receive CONUS COLA.
+Members stationed at installations like Fort Bragg (Fayetteville, NC), Fort Hood (Killeen, TX), or most Midwest and Southeast installations do not receive CONUS COLA.

 DTMO updates the qualifying areas list annually.
 If your duty station is near a borderline area, verify using the official DTMO tool at travel.dod.mil.